Financial AidA Great Option For Financing College

 Complete the online Free Application for Federal Student Aid (FAFSA) by clicking here.
 You will need to use our CCBS school code 041542.
 Once you have completed the FAFSA and it has been processed by the Department of Education, your information will be forwarded to our Financial Aid Office.

-You may be asked to provide additional documentation is selected for verification.
-All financial aid forms can be found here.
+You may be asked to provide additional documentation if selected for verification.
+Please click “Financial Aid Forms” below to access verification documents.

 FAQ’s About Financial Aid at CCBS

 How will I know if I am approved for financial aid?

 The US Department of Education will send you an email of eligibility after your FAFSA is submitted.

 Campus students will receive their aid after the third week of the quarter if they have not been selected for verification.

 Online students will receive their aid after the the second week of the the second course of the semester if they have not been selected for verification.